 Learn how to draw a great looking TV with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful TV drawing.

 Television, or TV, tele, or telly for short, describes "the electronic delivery of moving images and sound from a source to a receiver."

 Early in the twentieth century, television was conceived as a medium for communication and education.
 By the middle of the century, it had forever changed popular culture, news, and entertainment.

 By the early 1900s, prototypes of the television were successfully demonstrated.
 Many used radio waves and the images were barely recognizable.
 In 1909, for example, one model had only 8 by 8 pixels.

 The world's first television station was created in 1928.
 Early television sets were huge boxes with very small screens.
 Until 1948, most channels only broadcast on the weekends and between the "primetime" hours of 8 and 11 pm.